-Employees shall self-monitor for signs and symptoms of COVID-19 daily.
+Employees shall self-monitor for signs and symptoms of COVID-19 daily (see BUILDING ACCESS section).

 Per the CDC, a wide range of symptoms associated with COVID-19 have been reported - ranging from mild symptoms to severe illness.
 Anyone can have mild to severe symptoms.